juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md

 # Configure Payment links in business profile

-Payment link config can be configured at business profile level which will be used when creating payment links.
-Every payment is tied to a business profile, hence the same configs will be used for a given payment link.
+Use the API to configure payment link settings at the business profile level.
+These settings are automatically applied to any payment link created for the associated profile.

 Refer to API reference for updating business profile [here](https://api-reference.hyperswitch.io/api-reference/business-profile/business-profile--update#response-payment-link-config).